Reliable Furnace Repair in Glendale

 Quick answer

-Glendale occupies a valley between the Verdugo Mountains and the San Rafael Hills, creating a climate that is warmer than coastal LA in summer and cooler in winter.
-Overnight lows occasionally approach freezing in January and February, making reliable heating just as important as cooling.
-When your furnace stops working, you need a technician who understands the specific demands of our local hillside climate.
+Glendale sits in a unique valley between the Verdugo Mountains and the San Rafael Hills, creating a climate that demands reliable heating during our cooler winter nights.
+When your furnace stops working, you need a local contractor who understands the specific challenges of our hillside homes and canyon properties.

 Local HVAC considerations